songdaopi/grok3_api/README.md

-# Grok3 Web API Wrapper
+# Grok 3 Web API Wrapper

-This is a Go-based tool designed to interact with the Grok3 Web API, offering an OpenAI-compatible endpoint for chat completions.
-It enables users to send messages to the Grok3 Web API and receive responses in a format consistent with OpenAI's chat completion API.
+This is a Go-based tool designed to interact with the Grok 3 Web API, offering an OpenAI-compatible endpoint for chat completions.
+It enables users to send messages to the Grok 3 Web API and receive responses in a format consistent with OpenAI's chat completion API.

 ## Features